 In 2015, Mr. Prior obtained an award of fees and expenses to his client for plaintiffs’ discovery abuses.
 The award was affirmed on appeal in 2016.
 In 2017, Mr. Prior obtained the dismissal on motion of an accounting firm client in a bank failure case.

 Mr. Prior received his B.S. degree from Tulane University in 1965 and his law degree from the University of Chicago in 1968.
 Mr. Prior represents, contributes to, and is on the board of the Prior Family Trust and formerly the Furry Friends Foundation.
-Mr. Prior is a member of the ISBA and the Illinois Appellate Lawyers Association and a speaker on subjects of interest to accountants and other professionals.
-He lives in Chicago with his wife, Nancy O’S. Prior.
+Until his retirement effective July 1, 2019, Mr. Prior was a member of the ISBA and the Illinois Appellate Lawyers Association and a speaker on subjects of interest to accountants and other professionals.
+He lives in Chicago and Venice Island, Florida with his wife, Nancy O’S. Prior.